bbauska/Anti-Project-2025/README.md

 rare earth minerals, semiconductors, batteries, artificial intelligence, quantum computing).”
 [Department of Commerce, Project 2025, accessed 6/24/24]</p>

-Project 2025 called the “strategic decoupling from China is necessary and, fundamentally, any exports of goods, software, and technology to countries of concern, whether directly or indirectly, should be prohibited or controlled in the absence of good cause.”
+<p>Project 2025 called the “strategic decoupling from China is necessary and, fundamentally, any
+exports of goods, software, and technology to countries of concern, whether directly or indirectly, should be prohibited or controlled in the absence of good cause.”
 “The next few years will prove or disprove the assertion that the U.S. stands on the precipice of a Cold War with China.
 Many believe that a